MBI investigating officer-involved shooting in Madison County

 MADISON COUNTY, Miss.
-(WJTV) – The Mississippi Bureau of Investigation (MBI) is investigating an officer-involved shooting with a Madison County deputy occurred Saturday morning.
+(WJTV) – The Mississippi Bureau of Investigation (MBI) is investigating an officer-involved shooting that involved a Madison County deputy.

-The incident happened near US 51 and Yandell Road in Gluckstadt.
+The incident happened near US 51 and Yandell Road in Gluckstadt Saturday morning.
 Deputies responded to a domestic dispute involving a man and a woman.
-The male subject was injured, according to Public Information Offficer Hall.
+The man was injured, according to Public Information Officer Heath Hall.

 MBI Special Agents are currently gathering evidence at this time.
 This is an ongoing investigation.